aawaheed/magic/README.md

 However, Hyperlambda, and hence Magic Cloud by association, was built on a unique design pattern called _"Active Events"_, or _"Slots and Signals"_, which is an in-process model for executing _"dynamic functions"_, that's 100% unique for Magic Cloud.
 Active Events is at the core of Hyperlambda, and completely eliminates 100% of all cross projects dependencies, resulting in 100% _"perfect"_ encapsulation and cohesion.

+The above design pattern, and Hyperlambda combined, is what facilitates for such extreme levels of security in Magic Cloud, where we can confidently trust that no AI-generated code does anything harmful - Simply because it doesn't have _permissions to do something malicious_ - Unless somebody explicitly gave it such permissions.

 For instance, polymorphism is implemented at the function invocation level, and not the class or type.
 I'm so confident in its codebase quality, I'll give you $100 if you can find a (severe security) related bug in its backend!

 ## Maintenance